versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Dashboard statistics item for displaying information on the front page.
+Dashboard statistics item interface contract for displaying information on the front page.

 <a name='P-ChuckDeviceController-Plugin-IDashboardStatsItem-IsHtml'></a>
 ### IsHtml `property`